Skip to main content

 Disney Renaissance

-For whatever commercial heights The Walt Disney Company has achieved in recent years, the groundwork was certainly laid under the tenure of CEO Michael Eisner and Chairman Jeffrey Katzenberg during the period that Disney fans call “The Disney Renaissance.”
+For whatever commercial heights The Walt Disney Company achieved during his lifetime or in recent years, the groundwork was certainly laid under the tenure of CEO Michael Eisner and Chairman Jeffrey Katzenberg during the period that Disney fans call “The Disney Renaissance.”

 The 90s were also, at least on the surface, a fairly stable and uneventful period of American history–this was American Beauty’s America.
 And part of the way Disney secured its place here was by morphing itself into a non-negotiable fixture of middle class Americana, something Aunt Gretchen would never see as offensive or testy.
 Thus, The Walt Disney Company becomes, as Genzlinger put it, "synonymous with a staid, whitewashed version of Americana.”